Fake news in the United States

-Fake news in the United States is the fostering and spread of false information in the United States, whether it's from blogs, newspapers, websites, etc.
+False information (known as "fake news") in the United States has been a subject of discussion and debate, especially since the increased reliance on the Internet and social media for information.

 Terminology

 According to the website of the Cambridge English Dictionary, the term fake news "is that something is believable no matter what¨ which is seen as damaging to an agency, entity, or person.
 However, is by no means restricted to politics, and seems to have currency in terms of general news."
 False news has been defined as "political speech."
-Media scholar Dr. Nolan Higdon has offered a broader definition of fake news as "false or misleading content presented as news and communicated in formats spanning spoken, written, printed, electronic, and digital communication."

 Colonial America

 1762 Virginia law

 In 1762, the Grand Assembly of Virginia enacted the following law to punish "divulgers of false news."

 Be it enacted, That what person or persons soever shall forge and divulge such false reports, tending to the trouble of the country, shall be, by next Justice of the Peace, sent for, and bound over to the next County Court, where, if he produce not the author, he shall be fined two thousand pounds of tobacco, (or less) if the Court thinks fit to lessen it [sic], and besides, give bond for his behavior, if it appears to the Court that he did maliciously publish and invent it.